International Journal of Homoeopathic Sciences

 Benign prostatic hyperplasia is portrayed by hyperplasia of prostatic stromal and epithelial cells bringing about arrangement of enormous, genuinely discrete nodules in the peri urethral area of prostate.
 At the point when adequately huge the knobs pack and restricted the urethral channel to cause incomplete or now and again essentially complete impediment of urethra .
 Benign prostatic hyperplasia occurs in men over 50 years of age; by the age of 60 years 50% of men have histological evidence of benign prostatic hyperplasia and 15% have significant lower urinary tract infection .
 Nodular hyperplasia can be seen in approximately 20% of men 40years of age, a figure that increases to 70% by age 60 and to 90% by age 70 .
 This study is to know the Effectiveness of Homoeopathic Medicine in benign prostatic hypertrophy.

 How to cite this article:

-Dr. J Senthil Kumar and Dr. Karthik S. A clinical study of benign prostatic hyperplasia in geriatric age group by using synthesis repertory 9.1 version.
-International Journal of Homoeopathic Sciences.
-2020; 4(3): 21-23.
+Dr. J Senthil Kumar, Dr. Karthik S. A clinical study of benign prostatic hyperplasia in geriatric age group by using synthesis repertory 9.1 version.
+Int J Hom Sci 2020;4(3):21-23.